jlengstorf/visual-testing/README.md

   </a>
 </p>
 <h1 align="center">
-  Visual Testing Using Cypress and Applitools (with Angie Jones)
+  Visual Testing Using Cypress & Applitools (with Angie Jones)
 </h1>
 <h3 align="center">
   This app was built live on <em>Learn With Jason</em> and it was super fun and I’m sad you weren’t there.